underscoreio/essential-slick/src/pages/plain_sql.md

 ### Updating with Custom Types

-For plain queries this mapping is implemented via `SetParameter` type class, which is the mirror of the `GetParamater` type class discussed in the previous section.
+For plain queries this mapping is implemented via `SetParameter` type class, which is the mirror of the `GetResult` type class discussed in the previous section.

 What happens if you try to set a parameter of a type not automatically handled by Slick?
 In that case you need to provide an instance of `SetParameter` for the type.